TIF: Learning Temporal Invariance in Android Malware Detectors

 \section{Motivation}

-Learning-based malware detectors deliver outstanding performance in identifying potential threats; however, maintaining consistent performance under drift scenarios remains challenging.
-Figure~\ref{fig:family_proportion} supports this claim, depicting the monthly proportion changes of the top-10 dominant families in our dataset (Section~\ref{Dataset}) across the training and testing phases.
-Notably, some families that dominate during training, such as Dowgin, gradually disappear in the testing phase, while new families, like Artemis, emerge.
-This dynamic evolution poses challenges for malware detectors' generalization across families.
-Even for families like Airpush, present in both phases, its feature distribution is also influenced by multiple factors including temporal fluctuations in proportions and API changes.
+Learning-based malware detectors achieve strong performance in identifying threats; however, maintaining performance under drift remains challenging.
+Figure~\ref{fig:family_proportion} supports this claim, showing monthly proportion changes of the top-10 families in our dataset (Section~\ref{Dataset}) across training and testing phases.
+Some families dominant during training, such as Dowgin, gradually disappear in testing, while new families, such as Artemis, emerge.
+This evolution challenges detectors' cross-family generalization.
+Even for families like Airpush, present in both phases, feature distributions are affected by temporal proportion fluctuations and API changes.